berkeman/glansigt/_posts/2019-06-28-image_processing.markdown

 ### Parallel Image Processing Example

-A simple "easy to understand" example is that of creating image thumbnails (i.e. downscaled copies) of a large set of images, see figure.
+A simple "easy to understand" example is that of creating image thumbnails (i.e. downscaled copies) of a large set of images.
+The figure below depicts convertion from a 4k video frame down to a size that is more reasonabe for a neural network to operate on

 <p align="center"><img src="{{ site.url }}/assets/image_rescale.svg"> </p>